charlieegan3/tool-airtable-contacts/README.md

 * Download contact data
 * Generate vCard file for one or more contacts
 * Sync the contacts to carddav server
+* Send notifications about birthdays and special events

 Example config file: